The way our city is growing isn’t working. A group of citizens from London is coming together to fix it.

 Transparent Local Accounting

-Most cities are caught up in a Growth Ponzi Scheme.
+Most cities are caught up in a Growth Ponzi Scheme… and London is included.
 For London to keep its promises and build a prosperous city for generations to come, it needs strong local finance.

 Current projects in London